kmarray98/urban_economic_policy/website/index.md

 # Urban economic challenges and policies

-Here we present the materials from the TAs and simulations of the models from the course as interactive notebooks.
+Here we present the materials from the TAs and simulations of the models from the 2023 course material in interactive notebooks.
 You can use these to explore the models.
+The course is part of the Msc Spatial, Transport, and Environmental Economics at School of Business and Economics, VU Amsterdam.

 For general course material, see the Canvas page.